Happy Buzaaba

 Ph.D.
 Systems and Information Engineering, University of Tsukuba

-Happy comes to Princeton from the RIKEN Center for Advanced Intelligence Project in Tokyo, Japan, where he served as a postdoctoral researcher on the Approximate Bayesian Inference Team.
+Happy came to Princeton from the RIKEN Center for Advanced Intelligence Project in Tokyo, Japan, where he served as a postdoctoral researcher on the Approximate Bayesian Inference Team.
 He earned his Ph.D. in systems and information engineering from the University of Tsukuba in 2022.
 In graduate school, Happy worked with Prof. Toshiyuki Amagasa on using machine learning and computational linguistics to explain language and knowledge.

 Related programs